-- (c) Long-term rate of return.
+(c) Long-term rate of return.
 The long-term expected rate of return on pension plan investments is reviewed regularly as part of the experience study.
-An experience study was prepared in 2015 that resulted in selecting a long-term rate of return of 8.00%.
+An experience study of the economic assumptions was prepared in 2017 that resulted in a recommendation to reduce the long-term rate of return to 7.50%.
 Generally, several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and an analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) were developed using assumptions for each major asset class, as well as estimates of variability and correlations, provided by the System's investment consultant (the State Board of Investment).
 These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
-The assumption is intended to be a long-term assumption (30 to 50 years) and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years. - (d) Municipal bond rate.
-The SEIR (discount rate) determination uses the Municipal Bond Index Rate.
-The rate used is the monthly average of the Bond Buyers General Obligation 20-year Municipal Bond Index Rate, published monthly by the Board of Governors of the Federal Reserve System.
-The rate was 3.82% on the Prior Measurement Date and 3.01% on the Measurement Date.
+The assumption is intended to be a long-term assumption (30 to 50 years) and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.

+(d) Municipal bond rate.
+A municipal bond rate was note used in determining the discount rate.
+If it were required, the rate would be 3.89% on the Measurement Date.

-- (e) Period of projected benefit payments.
-Projected future benefit payments for all current plan members were projected through 2115. - (f) Assumed asset allocation.
+(e) Period of projected benefit payments.
+Projected future benefit payments for all current plan members were projected through 2117.

+(f) Assumed asset allocation.
 The target asset allocation and best estimates of geometric real rates of return for each major asset class, as provided by the Minnesota State Board of Investment (SBI), are summarized in the following table:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Transitional Target Allocation Final Target Allocation Long-Term Expected Real Rate of Return (Geometric Mean)

-Domestic Equities 45% 5.50%

-International Equities 15% 6.00%
+Domestic Equity (1) 33% 36% 5.10%

+International Equity (2) 16% 17% 5.30%

+Private Markets (3) 25% 25% 5.90%

-US Fixed Income 18% 1.45%
+Fixed Income 16% 20% (4) 0.75%

-Alternative Investments 20% 6.40%
+Treasuries 8% 0.50%

-Cash 2% 0.50%
+Cash 2% 2% 0.00%

-Total 100%
+Total 100% 100%